 Inequalities across the UK is apparent and Heart Valve Voice is working with policy makers to make implementations for heart valve disease in the NHS.
 Read Heart Valve Voice’s policy work and reports below.

 Heart Valve Voice is a patient-physician charity for people with heart valve disease.
-We are currently engaging with healthcare professionals across the cardiac sector in research studies, valve disease check up events and collecting blogs and stories so we can help influence cardiac strategies and polices through government and the NHS.
+We are currently engaging with healthcare professionals across the cardiac sector in research studies, valve disease check up events and collecting blogs and stories so we can help influence cardiac strategies and policies through the government and the NHS.

-Towards Heart Healthy Future: A Gold Standard in the Diagnosis, Treatment and Management of Heart Valve Disease in Adults.
+Towards Heart Healthy Future: A Gold Standard in the Diagnosis, Treatment and Management of Heart Valve Disease in Adults

 Heart Valve Voice's early policy work exposed the lack of consensus on best practice care for patients with heart valve disease in the UK.
 Our subsequent engagement with clinicians and patients highlighted the need for a disease specific national guideline, authored and published by NICE.

 In order to make the case to NICE for the development of this guideline, we set out to develop a ‘gold standard’ in the diagnosis, treatment and management of heart valve disease.
 We created a number of expert working groups including senior healthcare professionals and key opinion leaders from the fields of cardiology and heart valve disease, in addition to patients.The resulting report – Towards a Heart Healthy Future: A Gold Standard in the Diagnosis, Treatment and Management of Heart Valve Disease in Adults – was published in 2018 and sets out best practice for the care of heart valve disease across the patient pathway.